Pilgrim Gear & Packing Guide

 Waterproof Trail Walking Shoes

-Low-cut waterproof trail shoes are ideal — not heavy boots.
-Salomon, Merrell, or Keen work well on Rhineland paths.
-Must be fully broken in before you arrive.
+Low-cut waterproof trail shoes — not heavy boots.
+Salomon, Merrell, or Keen.
+Must be fully broken in.
 Minimum 50 km of pre-tour walking.

 Blister Prevention